synonymous01/multiagent_formation_control/README.md

 In this repo, you will find a folder for MATLAB simulations and python programs meant to run on the Robomaster SDK.
 This was an independent summer project under [Dr. Hassan Jaleel](https://scholar.google.com/citations?user=T7kqUskAAAAJ&hl=en) where we used some elements of graph theory to create a proportional formation control algorithm for multiple robots.

+This exercise went on to become the basis of our research in Distributed Control Theory, source for which you can find [here](https://github.com/synonymous01/multiagent_control).

 ## Installation

 simple clone the repository: